PID controller: Other improvements

 In addition to feed-forward, PID controllers are often enhanced through methods such as PID gain scheduling (changing parameters in different operating conditions), fuzzy logic, or computational verb logic.
 Further practical application issues can arise from instrumentation connected to the controller.
 A high enough sampling rate, measurement precision, and measurement accuracy are required to achieve adequate control performance.
-Another new method for improvement of PID controller is to increase the degree of freedom by using fractional order.
+Another new method for improving PID controllers is to increase the degree of freedom by using fractional order.
 The order of the integrator and differentiator add increased flexibility to the controller.

 Cascade control

 One distinctive advantage of PID controllers is that two PID controllers can be used together to yield better dynamic performance.
 This is called cascaded PID control.
 Two controllers are in cascade when they are arranged so that one regulates the set point of the other.
-A PID controller acts as outer loop controller, which controls the primary physical parameter, such as fluid level or velocity.
-The other controller acts as inner loop controller, which reads the output of outer loop controller as setpoint, usually controlling a more rapid changing parameter, flowrate or acceleration.
+A PID controller acts as an outer-loop controller that controls a primary physical parameter, such as fluid level or velocity.
+The other controller acts as an inner-loop controller, which reads the output of the outer-loop controller as the setpoint, usually controlling a more rapidly changing parameter, such as flow rate or acceleration.
 It can be mathematically proven that the working frequency of the controller is increased and the time constant of the object is reduced by using cascaded PID controllers..

 For example, a temperature-controlled circulating bath has two PID controllers in cascade, each with its own thermocouple temperature sensor.
 The outer controller controls the temperature of the water using a thermocouple located far from the heater, where it accurately reads the temperature of the bulk of the water.
 The error term of this PID controller is the difference between the desired bath temperature and measured temperature.
 Instead of controlling the heater directly, the outer PID controller sets a heater temperature goal for the inner PID controller.
 The inner PID controller controls the temperature of the heater using a thermocouple attached to the heater.
 The inner controller's error term is the difference between this heater temperature setpoint and the measured temperature of the heater.
 Its output controls the actual heater to stay near this setpoint.

 The proportional, integral, and differential terms of the two controllers will be very different.
 The outer PID controller has a long time constant – all the water in the tank needs to heat up or cool down.
 The inner loop responds much more quickly.
 Each controller can be tuned to match the physics of the system it controls – heat transfer and thermal mass of the whole tank or of just the heater – giving better total response.